SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0.01 -> 2.0)``

-    Controls the scaling of the lines/shapes generated along the spiral, it is proportional too the **Ring Spacing**
+    Controls the scaling of the lines/shapes generated along the spiral.
+It is proportional to the **Ring Spacing**

     :math:`finalWidth = ringSpacing * (amplitude)`